rotki/rotki/docs/api.rst

    :resjson string event_subtype: Common key.
 The subtype of the event.
 Valid values are retrieved from the backend.
    :resjson string location_label: Common key.
 The location_label of the event.
 This means different things depending on event category.
 For evm events it's the initiating address.
 For withdrawal events the recipient address.
 For block production events the fee recipient.
    :resjson string notes: Common key.
 String description of the event.
-   :resjson string tx_hash: Evm event key.
+   :resjson string tx_hash: Evm event & eth deposit key.
 The transaction hash of the event as a hex string.
-   :resjson string counterparty: Evm event key.
+   :resjson string counterparty: Evm event & eth deposit key.
 The counterparty of the event.
 This is most of the times a protocol such as uniswap, but can also be an exchange name such as kraken.
 Possible values are requested by the backend.
-   :resjson string product: Evm event key.
+   :resjson string product: Evm event & eth deposit key.
 This is the product type with which the event interacts.
 Such as pool, staking contract etc. Possible values are requested by the backend.
-   :resjson string address: Evm event key.
+   :resjson string address: Evm event & eth deposit key.
 This is the address of the contract the event interacts with if there is one.
-   :resjson int validator_index: Eth staking (withdrawal + block production) key.
+   :resjson int validator_index: Eth staking (withdrawal + block production + eth deposit) key.
 The index of the validator related to the event.
    :resjson bool is_exit: Eth withdrawal event key.
 A boolean denoting if the withdrawal is a full exit or not.
    :resjson int block_number: Eth block event key.
 An integer representing the number of the block for which the event is made.